 In Turkey, Labour and Solidarity Day (Emek ve Dayanışma Günü), internationally known as May Day, is an occasion for people to celebrate improvements in working conditions and to demand better conditions for skilled labourers and union workers.
 In recent years peaceful demonstrations have turned ugly, and in Istanbul much of the public transport system is shut down to prevent large gatherings.
 It’s wise to plan your movements accordingly.

 - Commemoration of Atatürk Youth & Sports Day

 Atatürk, Youth and Sports Day (Atatürk’ü Anma Gençlik ve Spor Bayramı) includes state ceremonies and sports events throughout the country on May 19 each year.
-Although the exact date of Atatürk’s birth isn’t known, many Turks celebrate May 19 as his birthday, because Atatürk used to say he was born on that day.
-Many people lay wreaths on his monuments and hang Turkish flags featuring his profile from their windows.
+Although the exact date of Atatürk’s birth isn’t known, many Turks celebrate May 19 as his birthday, because he used to say he was born on that day.
+It was on this day in 1919 that Atatürk arrived in the Black Sea province of Samsun where he started the Turkish Nationalist Movement.
+This led to the start of the Turkish War of Independence which resulted in the foundation of the modern Turkish Republic four years later.
+Many people lay wreaths on his monuments to commemorate this day and hang Turkish flags featuring his profile from their windows.